1

 The boot modes of the i.MX boards are controlled by the boot configuration DIP switches on the board.

-The following table describes the dip switch settings for booting from an SD card in slot SD4.
+The following table shows the DIP switch settings for booting from the SD card slot labeled SD2

 Switch | D1 | D2 | D3 | D4 | D5 | D6 | D7 | D8 |